anshulpatel25/anshulpatel25.github.io/content/about/index.md

 ---

-I am passionate about designing robust, efficient, secure, performant, compliant, and thrifty platform to accelerate the application development lifecycle.
+I am passionate about designing robust, efficient, secure, performant, compliant, and thrifty digital infrastructure to maximize the business value.

 ## Present